 tabindex attribute has three distinct uses:

-tabindex="1"(or any number greater than 1) defines an explicit tab order.
-This is almost always a bad idea.
+tabindex="1"(or any number greater than 1) defines an explicit tab or keyboard navigation order.
+This must always be avoided.

-tabindex="-1"allows things besides links and form elements to receive "programmatic" focus, meaning focus can be set to the element through scripting, links, etc.
+tabindex="-1"allows things besides links and form elements to receive "programmatic" focus, meaning focus can be set to the element through scripting.

 tabindex attribute of 1+ explicitly defines the navigation order for focusable elements (typically links and form controls) within a page.
 It can also be used to define whether elements should be focusable or not.

-An element with any tabindex value of 1+ will receive keyboard focus before elements with no
+tabindex values of 1+ must be avoided.
+These elements will receive keyboard focus before elements with no

 tabindex value (or